facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Simply, our domain classes must use implementations not to inherit them, in our example, stack was a concept of domain (Focusing only on reusing code can be a problem).

 Last example.
 A **"person"** relationship, **"employee"**. how would you design a relationship between a person entity and an employee entity?
-Would you go with inheritance or composition? ... it is a case of temporary relationship, so it should be modeled with the composition (employ is a role not a person).
+Would you go with inheritance or composition? ... it is a case of temporary relationship, so it should be modeled with the composition (employ is a role not a person), then obviously it always goes a depends.

 I invite you, however, to do some tests with your classes, to see if they adhere to these good practices and try to get a better design, avoiding inheritance.